Vedant Saran

 Cofounder & Lead Quant Developer

-Cofounded and led a trading and quantitative analysis group focused on financial markets and algorithmic trading strategies.
-Generated $25k+ in profit.
+Cofounded a trading and quantitative analysis group focused on financial markets and algorithmic strategies; generated $25k+ in profit. lexqrg.vercel.app

 USACO Tutor